Isylwin/bonobo/README.md

 # Todo

-- Bonobo program which tests its own language
+- Lexer
     - Error handling for token streaming
-- Error handling for AST parsing
-- Error handling for Compiler
     - Refactor Lexer to work with stream rather than entire string
-- Extend grammer with following constructs:
+    - Add line number and char index to Token
+- AST parser
+    - Error handling for AST parsing -> better error collection
+    - Create "DSL" like language for parsing -> would be easier to split up
+    - Type verification for AST -> TypedAST
+    - Find a fix for Token matching verbosity
+- Assembly frontend
+    - Split up to module
+    - Write optimizer for assembly frontend
-    - if - else
+- Grammar
     - while loop
     - function calls
-    - basic arithmetic (add, sub, mult, modulo)
     - variable assignment
     - compile time const strings
-- Type verification for AST -> TypedAST
+- Standard library
-- Command line arguments for Bonobo programs
+    - Write more std functions for Bonobo
+        - print to output and read from input
+- General
+    - Bonobo program which tests its own language
     - More intricate verbosity
     - More logging with increased verbosity
     - Allow stdin as input
     - Integrate nasm and ld calls into program

 # Dependencies